MasterprojectRK/HiCPrediction/README.md

     File from which training data is loaded

- * -co, --conversion {standardLog|none} [required]
+ * -co, --conversion {standardLog|none} [optional]

-    Define a conversion function for the read values  [default: none]
+    conversion function for the read
+    values; default: none

  * -mod, --modelOutputDirectory PATH [required]

     Output directory for model files
- * --trees
+ * --trees UINT [optional]

+    number of trees in the random forest; default: 10
- * --maxfeat
+ * --maxfeat {sqrt|none} [optional]

+    The number of features to consider when looking for the best split in the random forest (see sklearn).
+Default: none, i.e. use all features, if required
- * --nodist
+ * --nodist BOOL [optional]

+    Do not use distance between start and end bin of each position as a feature to learn from.
+Default: False
- * --nomiddle
+ * --nomiddle BOOL [optional]

+    Do not use window protein value between start and end bin of each position as a feature to learn from.
+Default: False
- * --nostartend
+ * --nostartend BOOL [optional]

+    Do not use signal values at the start and end bin of each position as a feature to learn from.
+Default: False
- * --ovspercentage
+ * --ovspercentage FLOAT [0, 1] [optional]

+    Split the samples at ovspercentage times max. read count in train matrix and oversample the upper part.
+    Default: 0.0, i.e., no oversampling

- * --ovsfactor
+ * --ovsfactor FLOAT [0.0, inf) [optional]

+    add the samples selected by ovspercentage to the original dataframe such that (number of samples in upper range) / (number of samples in lower range) >= ovsfactor.
+Default: 0.0, i.e., no oversampling

- * --ovsbalance
+ * --ovsbalance BOOL [optional]

+    Balance the samples in the oversampled range, such that they are equally frequent.
+Only effective, if ovsfactor > 0.0 and ovspercentage in (0,1).
+Default: False, i.e., no balancing

  * --help

     Show this message and exit.

+Returns:
+ * .z-compressed trained model with name dependent on chosen options, stored in directory given by -mod
+ * Feature importance graph (.png) in the same directory as the model

 ### 4. predict.py
-This script predicts HiC-matrices based on the chosen model.
-It requires a test dataset (created above by createTrainingSet.py) and a model (created above by training.py) and will output the predicted matrix in cooler format.
+This script predicts HiC-matrices from the chosen model.
+It requires a test dataset (created by createTrainingSet.py, see above) and a model (created by training.py, see above) and will output the predicted matrix in cooler format.
 Optionally a CSV-file can be defined as output for evaluation metrics, if the test dataset contains target values.

 Options:
- * -rfp, --resultsFilePath PATH

-    File where evaluation metrics are stored.
-Must have a csv file extension (.csv).
-If not set, no evaluation is executed
- * -pod, --predictionOutputDirectory PATH
+ * -pod, --predictionOutputDirectory PATH [optional]

     Output directory for prediction files.
 If
      not set, no predicted Hi-C matrices are stored.
      Otherwise, the output will be a predicted HiC-matrix in cooler format.

+ * -rfp, --resultsFilePath PATH [optional]

+    File where evaluation metrics are stored.
+Must have a csv file extension (.csv).
+If not set, no evaluation is executed

  * -psp, --predictionSetPath PATH  [required]
     Test Data set used as input for prediction.

  * -mfp, --modelFilePath PATH [required]

     Model used for prediction

+ * -sigma FLOAT [0, 10] [optional]

+    Smoothen the resulting matrix using gaussian filter with std. deviation sigma; default: 0.0, i.e., no smoothing

  * --help

     Show this message and exit.

+Returns:
+* Predicted matrix in cooler format in directory -pod, if specified
+* csv-file -rfp, if specified and target values available

 ### 5. Example Usage